 - He is a writer who’s often been criticized by the press but never before with such vitriol.

-Whose or Who’s: What’s the Difference between Whose vs Who’s
+Whose vs. Who’s: What’s the Difference between Whose vs. Who’s